2026-27 Catalog

 330

-SURVEY OF ENTERTAINMENT TECHNOLOGY New Student Experience course for certain programs in the School of Arts and Entertainment.
-This course explores the range of employment options in the arts, communication, entertainment, and technology industries with a focus on career development and education planning.
+SURVEY OF ENTERTAINMENT TECHNOLOGY Career exploration and professional development course for certain programs in the School of Arts, Entertainment, and Design.
+This course explores the range of employment options in the arts, entertainment, design, and technology industries with a focus on career development, education planning, and creative collaboration.

 TPA 2000C.
 CREATIVE DESIGN FOR THEATER.